bucciadimela2-0/deep_learning_application/README.md

 </details>

 ## :test_tube: Lab3 - Transformers and NLP
+This lab explores three NLP approaches with different computational trade-offs: a German grammar corrector using LoRA fine-tuning for personal language learning, feature extraction with classical ML for baseline performance, and full transformer fine-tuning for sentiment analysis.

 <details>
 <summary>Help me learn German! </summary>
 For the third exercise I decided to help myself to learn German.
 I'd always loved to do something to correct my awful German sentences.